 That same choice our ancestors faced thousands of years ago faces us today as well, with undiminished intensity—a choice as fundamental and categorical as it was back then.
 How should we act toward Others?
 What kind of attitude should we have toward them?
 It might end up in a duel, a conflict, or a war.
 Every archive contains evidence of such events, which are also marked by countless battlefields and ruins scattered around the world.

 But it might also be the case that, instead of attacking and fighting, this family-tribe that we are watching decides to fence itself off from others, to isolate and separate itself.
-This attitude leads, over time, to objects like the Great Wall of China, the towers and gates of Babylon, the Roman limes and the stonewalls of the Inca.
+This attitude leads, over time, to objects like the Great Wall of China, the towers and gates of Babylon, the Roman limes [border fortifications] and the stone walls of the Inca.

 Fortunately, there is evidence of a different human experience scattered abundantly across our planet.
 These are the proofs of cooperation—the remains of marketplaces, of ports, of places where there were agoras and sanctuaries, of where the seats of old universities and academies are still visible, and of where there remain vestiges of such trade routes as the Silk Road, the Amber Route and the Trans-Saharan caravan route.